 - Streaming Platform: HBO Max

 Tenet seems to be a lot like Inception at first.
-Nolan’s films show at least one person who is constantly trying to figure out things and this one is a classic Christopher Nolan movie.
-It is obvious that the audience will get confused as much as the protagonist (here played by John David Washington).
+Nolan’s films show at least one person constantly trying to figure out things; this is a classic Christopher Nolan movie.
+The audience will get as confused as the protagonist (here, played by John David Washington).

 Just like Inception, Tenet also shows a series of heists.
-Sci-fi movies lovers shall find great enjoyment while watching this big-budget film that released in theatres in 2020.
+Sci-fi movie lovers shall find great enjoyment while watching this big-budget film released in theatres in 2020.

 17. Mad Max: Fury Road (2015)